Apollo-Level2-Web-Dev/batch-3-assignment-3/4-bike-rental-service.md

 You have been assigned the task of building the backend for a Bike Renting System.
 The main focus of this assignment is to implement error handling, CRUD operations, authentication, and authorization, Transaction & Rollback (If necessary)
 ---

+### Story

+---

+In the vibrant coastal town of Cox's Bazar, famous for its long Inani beach, tourism was thriving.
+The town, with its scenic beauty and lively atmosphere, was a favorite spot for tourists and locals alike.
+Seeing an opportunity, Jhankar Mahbub, a local entrepreneur with a passion for technology, decided to start a bike rental service to cater to both tourists and locals.

+Jhankar Mahbub envisioned a seamless bike rental system where users could easily rent bikes online.
+He wanted a backend system that would handle user registrations, bike availability, and booking management efficiently.
+To achieve this, he planned to hire a developer to build the backend for the Bike Rental Reservation System.

+**Models:**

+1. **User Model**
+2. **Bike Model**
+3. **Booking Model**

+Jhankar's bike rental service quickly became popular.
+Tourists and locals loved the convenience of booking bikes online and exploring Cox's Bazar.
+With a robust backend system in place, Jhankar could efficiently manage his business, and his customers enjoyed a seamless rental experience.

+---

 ### Technology Stack:

 - **Programming Language**: TypeScript